-Giving free workshops or classes related to your products/services.
+- Giving free workshops or classes related to your products or services

-Creating a professional looking website can be quick and easy nowadays and your small business needs to be in the online space; Surveys by Ipsos MediaCT and Accenture indicate that more than 70 percent of consumers research purchases online before buying in a store (The Globe and Mail).
+Creating a professional-looking website can be quick and easy nowadays, and your small business needs to be in the online space.
+Research from the E-commerce Wiki indicates that 88% of consumers now research purchases online before purchasing in a store.

 A simple website that describes who you are, what you do, and how to contact you will suffice for many small businesses.
 At a minimum, your site should contain:

 - A summary of what you do—your products and services

 - Your contact information

 - Your address, including a Google Maps link